atharvasaraf/assignment/README.md

     - Test checks for exception if a negative probability is passed

 2) Output distribution check
     - Test is set up to collect 100,000 samples from `RandomGen.next_num` and compute the % difference between the ideally expected frequency of outcomes and realised frequency of outcome for every possible outcome.
 The test then ensures that this difference is less than a threshold value for every outcome.
 Since this tests the behaviour of a random number generator, this test should be run with a seed value.
+The seed value has been to set to 1.

+### Running example
+The example takes a list of possible outcomes and their respective probabilities from the `example_config.py` file.
+These values can be changed as desired to test the behaviour.
+It then calls `RandomGen.next_num` 10,000 times, and prints the frequency of every outcome.
+It also shows the % divergence from the ideally expected frequency of outcomes.

+- from within the environment run
+    > `python example.py`

 ## Assumptions
 The following assumptions have been made during development: